lindenb/jvarkit/docs/ScanRetroCopy.md

   * -r, -R, --reference
       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
-    --save-bedpe, -P
-      Optional. save possible sites of insertions in this Bed-PE file..
     --save-gene, -S
       Optional. save per-gene info in this file.
     --version